c2mon/c2mon/docs/docs/user-guide/server/elasticsearch.md

 # Connecting to Elasticsearch

-By default, an embedded Elasticsearch node is started within the JVM.
-To connect to an external cluster, set `c2mon.server.elasticsearch.embedded` to `false` and point `c2mon.server.elasticsearch.host` and `c2mon.server.elasticsearch.port` to the required values.
+To connect to an external cluster, set `c2mon.server.elasticsearch.enabled` to `true` and point `c2mon.server.elasticsearch.host` and `c2mon.server.elasticsearch.port` to the required values.